mathieudpnt/Ketos/README.md

 # Welcome to Ketos, a deep learning package for underwater acoustics

-Ketos provides a unified, high-level interface for working with acoustic data and deep neural networks, its main purpose being to support the development of deep learning models for detection and classification problems in underwater acoustics.
+Ketos provides a unified, high-level interface for working with acoustic data and deep neural networks.
+Its main purpose is to support the development of deep learning models for solving challenging detection and classification problems in underwater acoustics.

 Ketos is written in Python and utilizes a number of powerful software packages including NumPy, HDF5, and Tensorflow.
 It is licensed under the [GNU GPLv3 licens](https://www.gnu.org/licenses/)